pace-neutrons/Horace/documentation/user_docs/docs/manual/Binary_operations.rst

 List of operations and their equivalent code
 --------------------------------------------

 The arithmetic operations above correspond to equivalent MATLAB functions.
-You should never need to use these, but for reference the corresponding functions
+For reference, the corresponding functions are:
-are:

 ::